JasonLaurich/Turnera_multiple_mutualisms/README.md

 3. Comparison of G matrices

   a.
-Gcomp_final.R: code which assesses differences among our 5 population-specific estimates of G, and uploads randomly-generated G matrices for the purposes of significance testing.
+Gcomp_final.R: code which assesses differences among our 5 population-specific estimates of G, and uploads summary statistics from comparing randomly-generated G matrices for the purposes of significance testing.

   b. krzan.txt: text file containing the results of Krzanowski's analysis performed on null G matrices fitted per Morrisey et al., 2019, Evolution.
 This file is used in the following R codes : Gcomp_final.R